nyeogmi/bats-can-draw/README.md

 # bats-can-draw

 Hey!
-This is just a quick starter kit for pixel buffery gamedev on Canvas with Parcel.
+This is just a quick starter kit for Pico-8-style gamedev on Canvas with Parcel.

 Namely that means:

 - Fixed framerate (Currently 60)
 - Pixel buffer for draw operations
 - You own the main loop
+- Fixed palette (Currently hardcoded: the pico 8 palette)
 - No scenegraph

 I'll probably add some support for Pico-8 style IO later.
 (I haven't coded this yet)